-Sales Market

-Sales volumes across prime London rose by 12.4% in Q1 compared to the same period last year.
+Sales Market Sales volumes across prime London rose by 12.4% in Q1 compared to the same period last year.
 Relative to the 2017 to 2019 first quarter average, transactions were up by 20.5%.

 The equivalent figures for the £5m+ market show an annual change of -13.3% in Q1 but growth relative to the longer-term average of 25.1%.
 Activity at the top end of the market continues to slow from its 2021-22 peak but remains above pre-pandemic levels.
 Twice a year we ask LonRes subscribers a series of questions about their market.
 The questions are designed to complement LonRes data and provide a snapshot of market sentiment from agents, their buyers and their sellers.
 Responses to our latest LonRes Agent Survey, which took place in March, suggest agents are expecting the positive trend in the wider prime market to be sustained over the rest of the year.
 55% of respondents forecast higher transactions (in their local market) for 2025 compared to 2024, against 17% expecting them to end the year lower (chart 1).

-Chart 1 - Agents' Transaction Forecast for 2025 vs. 2024

-50% 47% 40% 30% 28% 20% 14% 10% 8% 2% Much lower than 2024 Much higher than 2024 Slightly higher than 2024 About the same as 2024 Slightly lower than 2024

-Proportion of respondents
+Chart 1 - Agents' Transaction Forecast for 2025 vs. 2024 answers of 'not applicable' and some calculations may not sum This overall increase - if it happens - is likely to be driven by rising demand from among a limited pool of buyer types.
+45% of agents reported higher demand from owner-occupiers while only 11% said it had fallen - a net balance of +34 (chart 2).
+Agents also reported an increase in people buying for their children.
+But said that demand from developers, investors and second home buyers has fallen.
+Seventy-two percent of agents, reported less interest from investors compared to only 8% who said it was higher (chart 2).

 This pattern of results is similar to that found in our Summer 2024 survey, suggesting the trends are becoming more entrenched.
+Net balance explained 'Net balance' is calculated as the proportion of respondents answering positively minus the proportion answering negatively.